JonBetts/CM0102-Starter-Kit/README.md

     * **PauseOnMinorInjury** - The game now pauses during a match for an injury, no matter the severity of an injury, including minor knocks or strains.

+    * **ReduceWorkPermitWait** - Reduces the wait for a work permit application from 18-25 days to 7-14 days.

     * **RegensMegaBoost** - Regens with high potential abilities should come back with better attributes than before.

     * **RegisterForEuropeAgeIncrease** - This raises the age for which players need to be registered for European competitions from 19 to 21.